 fox and bear, op.
 39

-This work came about because of a commission from the Central Kentucky Youth Orchestras, their contributions to UNICEF’s “Year of the Child” campaign.
+Central Kentucky Youth Orchestras commissioned this work as a contribution to UNICEF’s “Year of the Child” campaign in 1973.
 After the death of his first wife, Kazu-e, in the summer of 1972, Baber found serious composition difficult until the idea of fulfilling this commission by using a Japanese folk tale took shape.
-Fox and Bear took the concept of a Peter and the Wolf style children’s guide to the instruments of the orchestra.
+Fox and Bear uses the concept of a Peter and the Wolf style children’s guide to the instruments of the orchestra.
 A narrator introduces the characters of the story, taken by various instruments and sections of the orchestra, then tells the story of a trusting bear and a wily fox.
-It was first performed in a pair of concerts in the Spring of 1973, with Joseph Ceo conducting the CKYO senior orchestra and Wesley Morgan narrating.
+The work was first performed in a pair of concerts in the Spring of 1973, with Joseph Ceo conducting the CKYO senior orchestra and Wesley Morgan narrating.
 The Lexington premiere was repeated at the Cincinnati College-Conservatory of Music, where it was recorded for NPR’s Performance Today.